-Energy poverty is a lack of access to modern energy services.
+Energy access is about providing modern energy services to everyone around the world.
 These services are defined as household access to electricity and clean cooking facilities (e.g. fuels and stoves that do not cause air pollution in houses).

-Modern energy services are crucial to human well-being and to a country’s economic development; and yet globally over 1.3 billion people are without access to electricity and 2.6 billion people are without clean cooking facilities.
-More than 95% of these people are either in sub-Saharan African or developing Asia and 84% are in rural areas.
+Modern energy services are crucial to human well-being and to a country’s economic development; and yet globally 1.2 billion people are without access to electricity and more than 2.7 billion people are without clean cooking facilities.
+More than 95% of these people are either in sub-Saharan African or developing Asia, and around 80% are in rural areas.

 - World Energy Outlook 2016 - Excerpt - Water-Energy Nexus (E-PUB)

 - Southeast Asia Energy Outlook 2015

 - WEO 2013 Special Report: Southeast Asia Energy Outlook